googlegenomics/dockerflow/README.md

 See the section on [passing parameters](#passing-parameters) for more details.

 There's also a corresponding `gatherBy` attribute so that you can gather the outputs of multiple parallel tasks into arrays of file paths.
+For an example, see:

+    src/test/resources/gather-graph.yaml

 ### Branching workflows